nartc/mapper/docs-site/docs/mapping-configuration/custom-type-converter.md

 }
 ```

 If we were to try and map `Source -> Destination` as-is, we would end up with mismatch values and types on the `Destination`.
 Eg: `Source.value1` will be mapped to `Destination.value1` even though the types of each `value1` are different. `Destination.value1` will end up with `string` value even though it is declared as `number`.
-This is because AutoMapper does not know anything and will not try to make any assumptions about these value types.
+This is because AutoMapper will not try to make any assumptions on **HOW** these types should be mapped to each other.

 To solve this issue, you must supply **Custom Type Converters** to a specific `Mapper`: